shelf with bottles

 % brew install java11

-This will install Java version 11.0.10 as listed in the output above.
+This will install Java version 11.0.10 as listed in the output of brew info java11 above.
 The output also shows the following hints:

 For the system Java wrappers to find this JDK, symlink it with